 Table of Contents

-A fresh interpretation of the life of Galileo Galilei, one of history’s greatest and most fascinating scientists, that sheds new light on his discoveries and how he was challenged by science deniers.
+An “intriguing and accessible” (Publishers Weekly) interpretation of the life of Galileo Galilei, one of history’s greatest and most fascinating scientists, that sheds new light on his discoveries and how he was challenged by science deniers.
 “We really need this story now, because we’re living through the next chapter of science denial” (Bill McKibben).

 Galileo’s story may be more relevant today than ever before.
-At present, we face enormous crises—such as the minimization of the dangers of climate change—because the science behind these threats is erroneously questioned or ignored.
+At present, we face enormous crises—such as minimizing the dangers of climate change—because the science behind these threats is erroneously questioned or ignored.
 Galileo encountered this problem 400 years ago.
 His discoveries, based on careful observations and ingenious experiments, contradicted conventional wisdom and the teachings of the church at the time.
 Consequently, in a blatant assault on freedom of thought, his books were forbidden by church authorities.

 "Jonathan Davis renders a solid narration of this scientific biography of Galileo.
 In it we hear the stirrings of today's scientific debates over topics such as climate change.
 The Italian scientist was cautious about promulgating some of his views, particularly about Earth not being the center of the universe, because of pressure from the Church.
 Science deniers, then as now, refused to accept fact-based interpretations of evidence.
 Davis's even, pleasant voice carries listeners along as they learn about Galileo's pioneering work in what would become the field of experimental physics."

 - Book Cover Image (jpg): Galileo Unabridged Audio Download 9781797109541